ozaydiner/ozaydiner/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... ozaydinerr@gmail.com
 - 😄 Interests: ...
 Videogames
 - ⚡ Controversial Opinion: ...
-Dark Souls 1 > Dark Souls 3.
+People gatekeep stuff more than they realize.